huggingface/blog/improve_parquet_dedupe.md

 # Improving Parquet Dedupe

-HuggingFace hosts nearly 11PB of datasets, with Parquet files alone accounting for over 2.2PB of that storage.
-Since many of these files are bulk exports from various data analysis pipelines or databases, they often appear as full snapshots rather than incremental updates.
+The Xet team at Hugging Face is working on improving the efficiency of the storage architecture at Hugging Face to make it easier and quicker for users to store and update data and models.
+As Hugging Face hosts nearly 11PB of datasets with Parquet files alone accounting for over 2.2PB of that storage, optimizing Parquet storage is of pretty high priority.

+Most Parquet files are bulk exports from various data analysis pipelines or databases, they often appear as full snapshots rather than incremental updates.
 This is where data deduplication becomes critical.
 If users want to update these datasets on a regular basis, data duplictaion becomes critical to store all versions of the dataset in as compact a way as possible.
 Dataset updates should not require everything to be uploaded again.
 In an ideal case, we should be